astriaorg/docs/docs/bridging/devnet/bridge-to-flame-devnet.md

 # Bridging to Flame on `dusk` Devnet

-Bridging commands from Celestia and Nobel testnets to the Astria `dusk` devnet.
+Bridging commands from Celestia and Noble testnets to the Astria `dusk` devnet.

-You will need the `astria-cli`, `celestia-appd`, and `nobeld` installed.
+You will need the `astria-cli`, `celestia-appd`, and `nobled` installed.
 Follow the install steps [here](./overview.md#bridging-dependencies).

 You can export the following to make the commands below easily copy and